ak-123459/Bird-Strikes-Data-Analysis-And-Visualizations/README.md

 ---

 ## Overview
-This project aims to [describe the main objective, e.g., identify patterns, make predictions, optimize processes].
+This project aims to I have Provided all projects descriptions.
 The key steps involved are:
 1. Data Cleaning
 2. Exploratory Data Analysis (EDA)
 3. Statistical Analysis / Hypothesis Testing